daresnick/Case-Study-II-share/report.md

 <img src="report_files/figure-html/unnamed-chunk-16-1.png" width="850px" />

-- **2.)
-Select a subset of data called 'UStemp' where US land temperatures from 01/01/1990 in Temp data.
+###(ii) Select a subset of data called 'UStemp' where US land temperatures from 01/01/1990 in Temp data.
 Use UStemp dataset to answer the followings.**

 ```r